This is the perfect winter soup – thick and chunky – it’s real comfort food.

 1 good chunk of your favourite pumpkin – peeled and diced

 6 French onions – peeled and left whole (if you can’t get them then use small pickling onions)

 2/3 large cloves of garlic peeled, crushed and chopped

 2 tsp finely chopped fresh rosemary

-4 cups of chicken stock and a good half cup of white wine (keep ½ cup of stock up your sleeve in case you need to thin the soup a little later in the cooking).
+4 cups of good quality chicken stock and a good half cup of white wine (keep ½ cup of stock up your sleeve in case you need to thin the soup a little later in the cooking).
 Depending on how you like your soup, thick or a bit thinner, you may need more stock.

 400 g can of diced/chopped tomatoes